jonathanhogg/flitter/docs/shaders.md

 `halo_radius=` *RADIUS*
 : The radius of the halo added on bright spots, expressed as a multiple of the shorter of the filter width or height.
 Larger values are more expensive to compute.
 Default is `0.0625`.
-Setting this to `0` disables the halo.
+Setting this to `0` disables halos.

 `halo_attenuation=` *ATTENUATION*
-: An additional attenuation to apply to the halo, expressed as a power-of-2.
+: An additional attenuation to apply to the halo, expressed as a power-of-2 Default is `0`.
+Using negative attenuation accentuates halos.
-Default is `3`.

 `ghosts=` *N*
 : The number of lens ghosts to add, between `0` and `6`.
 The size, location and